earthlab/earthlab.github.io/_posts/workshops/python-open-science-tool-setup/2018-07-20-setup-03-how-to-access-and-use-shell-to-setup-a-working-directory.md

 	data/  elements/  notes/  animals.txt  planets.txt  sunspot.txt
 ```

-Notice that mkdir command has no ouput, and that since notes is a relative path (i.e., doesn’t have a leading slash), the new directory is created in the current working directory.
+Notice that `mkdir` command has no ouput.
+Also, because `notes` is a relative path (i.e., doesn’t have a leading slash), the new directory is created in the current working directory (e.g. `documents`).

 <i class="fa fa-star"></i> **Data Tip:**
 Directory vs Folder: You can think of a directory as a folder.
 However the term directory considers the relationship between that folder and the folders within it and around it.